 Don't Casually Dismiss Feedback On Your Social Skills

-One of the bigger mistakes I've seen socially inexperienced or awkward people make is being too quick to ignore feedback on how they're coming across.
-For example, a guy named Andre makes a tasteless joke, and his friend tells him it's inappropriate.
-He casually brushes the critique aside with a "Nah, that joke was fine.
+One of the mistakes I've seen socially inexperienced or awkward people make is being too quick to ignore feedback on how they're coming across.
+For example, a guy makes a tasteless joke, and his friend tells him it's inappropriate.
+He casually brushes the critique aside with a, "Nah, that joke was fine.
 I didn't mean anything bad by it."
 He replies so quickly that he obviously didn't even consider what was said to him.
 He just instantly assumed he didn't do anything wrong.
 It's like the possibility that he might flub part of a conversation isn't on his radar.

 It's not a good idea to blithely, obliviously disregard comments that you might have made a social mistake.
 First, it's just possible you committed an error.
 No one's perfect after all.
 Your own judgment about whether you went wrong or not isn't necessarily accurate either.
 One symptom of social inexperience is that you don't have a well-calibrated sense of how you're performing.
 You don't have enough knowledge to be able to make that call.

 Next, many people will only point out a faux pas if they think it's on the more-serious side.
 They'll let smaller things slide.
 They realize everyone makes minor gaffes from time to time, and don't think it's worth drawing attention to all of them.
 They also tend to give others the benefit of the doubt.
 If someone says something that seems a bit tactless, but it could be chalked up as an accident, they'll lean toward seeing it that way.
-A lot of people also shy away from confrontation, and won't want to potentially hurt someone's feelings over a little slip up.
+A lot of people also shy away from confrontation, and won't want to potentially hurt someone's feelings or get into an argument over a little slip up.

 Basically, if someone's taken the time to say you were being inappropriate, they did it for a reason.
 That's true even if they delivered the message in a non-forceful, non-angry way.
 As I just said, many people don't like confronting others or making a scene, so even if they think you did something wrong, they may still try to tell you in a polite, nonchalant, or joking tone.